 - Google manual penalty

-People in need of search engine optimization help usually have similar questions, and these questions are usually placed on similar websites:
+Your potential new clients in need of search engine optimization help usually have similar questions, and they usually post these questions on similar websites:

 1. SEO and business-related websites

 How to find SEO clients? —LinkedIn Pulse posts, LinkedIn Groups, YouTube channels, SearchEngineJournal, SearchEngineLand, MOZ, SEOChat, DigitalPoint Forums, eConsultancy, UKBusinessForums and other SEO forums, etc — all these websites can be a perfect place to find potential SEO clients.

 The strategy here is that you want to roam these websites looking for comments or posts regarding personal SEO ability or digital marketing experiences.

 In order to quickly sieve through pages of these websites, use simple search commands on Google such as:

 If you're overwhelmed with the number of results you get for your queries, you can narrow it down to make sure you're only participating in the latest discussions and answering questions that were posted not long ago.
 To do that, hit Google Search Tools on a Google results page, click ‘Any time’, and select the date range you'd like to receive results for.

 2. Yahoo Answers, Quora, and Google Product Forums

 Countless amounts of site owners or SEO managers have either complained about a recent Google penalty that they have received or have asked for advice on the issue.